M-Saad-K/Software-Development-Summer-Course/README.md

 This is my Python work for my SVQL Level 6 course in Software Development at Glasgow Clyde College.

-I also have HTML/CSS work from the course in a separate responsitorie.
+I also have HTML/CSS work from the course in a separate responsitory.